rgbussell/special_agent/README.md

 ## special_agent
-Experiments in connecting agents, memory management, communication, team work and love
+Agents, memory management, communication, team work and family This is a multi-agent system that ingest email and local files to provide chat-based help with knowing what my kid's homework assignment are.
+Also provides tutoring in specific to the topics at hand.
+To keep things safe (and free of charge) the LLMs are run locally without API calls.

 ## homework scheduler, awareness, organizer and tutor
 * Provide a data secure way to automate the process of keeping track